kevinbarabash/beignet/design/mvp/03_type_safety.md

 processAnimals(cats); // not an error, but now `cats` has a `Dog` in it
 ```

-Crochet prevents this by doing the following:
+Escalier prevents this by doing the following:

 - Only allow covariance (sub-types of params to be passed as arg) when the
   params are `readonly`